urbanclap-engg/marc/docs/pages/usage.md

 };
 ```

-### Update dependency's schema
+### Specify downstream services’ schema

-`dependency_schemas.json` This file contains swagger docs of both the service and its downstream microservice clients.
+`dependency_schemas.json` This file contains schema of both the service and its downstream microservices.
 This file could be built in couple of ways as mentioned below:

-  - [**Default**] Write a custom logic to create this file and configure its location to be picked by the library.
-By default, dependency_schemas.json is kept at the service's root directory i.e. <service-name>/dependency_schemas.json
+  - [**Default**] By default, we need to write a logic to create this file and configure its location to be picked by the library.
   If you are going with custom logic, then configure it in platform.config.js file as shown below.

 ```json